kstenschke/tictac-track/README.md

 * For every command there is also a 1 or 2 letter shortcut.
 * For every command there is a help topic with more detailed information and usage examples.
-  Example: More detailed help on the "start" command is display via: clts h s
+  Example: More detailed help on the "start" command is display via: ./tsp h s

 ### 1. Record work entries: